haohww/gpt-doc2data/README.md

 - Improve the method for estimating the generated QA pair token number, as the current approach may waste tokens for each API call.
 - Add support to configure the output JSON key's name.
+- Add rate-limiter to avoid overloading the openai api.

 ### High-hanging Fruits